genomicsclass/leanpub/manuscript/eda_with_pca.md

 ![Square root of F-statistics from an analysis of variance to explain PCs with month.](images/R/eda_with_pca-tmp-fstat_month_PC-1.png)

 We have seen how PCA combined with EDA can be a powerful technique to detect and understand batches.
-In a later section we will see how we can use the PCs as estimates in factor analysis to improve model estimates.
+In a later section, we will see how we can use the PCs as estimates in factor analysis to improve model estimates.